stakater/kubestackplus-docs/content/help/faqs/purchasing.md

 ## Can I try Stakater Agility Platform before I buy?

-Stakater Agility Platform is available on a pay-as-you-go basis.
-Yes we offer one month guided trial!
+Yes, we offer a 30 day guided trial!
+Stakater Agility Platform is also available on a pay-as-you-go basis.

 ## Is there any free trial?

-Yes we offer 30 days free trial with premium support on major public clouds Azure, AWS and Google.
+Yes, we offer a 30 day free trial with premium support on major public clouds Azure, AWS and Google.

 ## Will I receive an invoice from Stakater?